Ouranosinc/Legal-Ouranos/PAVICS/FINAL/PAVICS_personal_data_protection_policy_final_version.md

 Nous ferons de notre mieux afin de traiter votre demande dans les meilleurs délais.
 Veuillez prendre note toutefois qu'il est possible que votre demande soit refusée conformément aux lois applicables.

----

-## *(English version)*

-**Privacy Policy**

-Welcome to *pavics.ouranos.ca*, a web site operated by Ouranos Inc.
-("OURANOS").
-By browsing or using *pavics.ouranos.ca* and its content, including the data (collectively called the "Website"), you acknowledge that you have read and unreservedly agree to be bound by and comply with the following privacy policy (called "Privacy Policy"), which together with the Terms of use govern OURANOS's relationship with you in relation to this Website.

-OURANOS respects the privacy of your personal information and is committed to protecting it and using it solely for the purpose for which it was collected.

-**Application and Scope**

-When using *pavics.ouranos.ca*, you may provide us with personal information.
-The term "personal information" is defined as "any information which relates to a natural person and allows that person to be identified" (called "Information").

-This Privacy Policy governs the collection, usage and storage of Information obtained from users including (i) through JupyterLab or;
-(ii) contacting us by email.
-This Privacy Policy applies to all Information that may be collected by OURANOS through the Website.

-OURANOS reserves the right to change its Privacy Policy at any time without prior notification.
-Any changes become effective immediately upon being posted on the Website.

-**What Information we collect**

-Depending on your use of the Website, OURANOS may collect, hold and use the information that you knowingly choose to disclose and enter on any of the Website's forms or that you otherwise give to OURANOS, such as your name, your email address, your organization, your phone number, and your IP address.

-**Why we collect Information**

-The Information is collected and used notably for the following
-purposes:

-• Communicate with you after you contacted us;

-• Monitor the Website traffic;

-• Create an access account to the Website.

-The information is only used for the purpose that it was collected.

-**How Information it stored**

-Any Information collected is stored on servers located in Canada and owned by OURANOS.

-The Information is stored only for the time required to fulfill the purpose for which it was collected or as required by law.
-After such time, any Information provided will be deleted.

-**How Information is communicated**

-OURANOS never discloses any personal information that it may collect to anyone outside of OURANOS without the person's consent, except if required or permitted by law.

-Relevant personnel may access information, when it is required to fulfill the purpose for which the information was collected.

-OURANOS does not sell any available personal information to third parties.
-Any collected information is used exclusively in accordance with this Privacy Policy.

-**Security**

-All Information is stored on servers with high-security safeguards, protected against misuse and access by unauthorized individuals.
-OURANOS endeavours to maintain appropriate physical, procedural and technical security with respect to its office and information storage facilities.
-Any Information is only made available to individuals (employees or agents) who require access to such Information to carry out their responsibilities.

-While OURANOS takes reasonable means to protect your privacy, please be aware that no method of transmitting Information over the Internet or storing information is completely secure and thus OURANOS cannot guarantee the absolute security of that Information during the transmission or storage on its systems.
-OURANOS cannot warrant or represent that your Information will be protected against, loss, misuse, or alteration by third parties.

-**Hyperlinks**

-The Website incorporates hyperlinks to third parties websites.
-By clicking on such hyperlinks, you leave the Website.
-Any personal information you submit through these sites is subject to such third parties' privacy policy, or their terms of use.

-OURANOS shall not be liable for damages of any kind resulting from or arising out of, both directly and indirectly, your clicking on such hyperlinks or and accessing to these third-party websites.

-**Cookies**

-OURANOS may use cookies to collect some non-identifiable information regarding your computer or mobile device and your activities in order to help improve the user experience.
-You can manage your cookie settings directly in your browser, however, be aware that if you disable or remove cookies, some parts of the Website might not work properly.

-**Applicable law and jurisdiction**

-Your use of this Website and the Privacy Policy are governed by the provincial and federal laws in application in Quebec.
-Any resulting dispute will be subject to the exclusive jurisdiction of the courts of the province of Quebec, without regard to conflict of law.

-**General information and how to exercise your rights**

-Should you have any questions concerning our Privacy Policy, the access to your Information, or their collection, use or disclosure, or you wish to know how to update or delete your Information, please contact an administrator system of the Website in the following manner:

-System administration of the Website

-550, Sherbrooke street West, West Tower, 19th floor,

-Montreal (Quebec) H3A 1B9

-Telephone: 514-282-6464, #277 or #455

-E-mail: X

-We will do our best to treat your request promptly.
-Please note that we may sometimes deny your request under relevant laws.